Particular/docs.particular.net/transports/upgrades/amazonsqs-3to4.md

 snippet: 3to4_CredentialSource

-If desired the credential source can be configured manually by overloading the client factory.
+If desired, the credential source can be configured manually by overloading the client factory.

 snippet: 3to4_CredentialSourceManual

 ## Proxy

-Previous versions automatically read the proxy username and password from `NSERVICEBUS_AMAZONSQS_PROXY_AUTHENTICATION_USERNAME` and `NSERVICEBUS_AMAZONSQS_PROXY_AUTHENTICATION_PASSWORD` respectively.
-To achieve the same behavior the client factory has to be overridden:
+Previous versions automatically read the proxy username and password from `NSERVICEBUS_AMAZONSQS_PROXY_AUTHENTICATION_USERNAME` and `NSERVICEBUS_AMAZONSQS_PROXY_AUTHENTICATION_PASSWORD`, respectively.
+To achieve the same behavior, the client factory has to be overridden:

 snippet: 3to4_Proxy

 ## S3 configuration

-The possibility to configure the S3 bucket and the key prefix has been moved to a dedicated configuration API for S3 related settings.
+The ability to configure the S3 bucket and the key prefix has been moved to a dedicated configuration API for S3 related settings.

 snippet: 3to4_S3BucketForLargeMessages

 ### Region

-To specify a region set the `AWS_REGION` environment variable or overload the client factory.
+To specify a region, set the `AWS_REGION` environment variable or overload the client factory.

 snippet: 3to4_S3Region